Figuring out what to eat before a marathon could make or break your race. Why?

 Because if you eat something your body is still digesting, you could wreck your stomach, have GI issues, and steal much-needed fuel away from your body.

-But, on the flip side, you could also supply your body with the fuel it needs to go 26.2 miles, especially when it’s running low on glycogen stores that last 10k.
+On the flip side, you could also supply your body with the fuel it needs to go 26.2 miles, especially when it’s running low on glycogen stores that last 10K.

-You can take in GUs or Gatorade at that time, but it will take 15 min to a half-hour for your body to convert the food into usable energy for your muscles, says Stephens.
+You can take in gels or a sports drink at that time, but it will take 15 min to a half-hour for your body to convert the food into usable energy for your muscles, says Stephens.

 “The goal of race fueling is to eat enough to preserve those precious glycogen stores and use them up at a slower rate.
 Your pre-race meal will delay the use of your muscle glycogen.
 Many people who end up bonking didn’t take in enough fuel early on with a good breakfast or fueling at in the first half,” explains Stephens

-Hence, that pre-race meal could be the difference between a PR or a DNF.
+Hence, that pre-race meal could be the difference between a PR and a DNF.

 We want those carbs to be digested and in our bloodstream at the time of the race,” shares Stephens.

-When done right, carb loading helps to prevent us hitting the dreaded wall or “bonking” during a marathon by ensuring a sustained supply of carbohydrates staving off the dreaded fatigue at the end or a race.
+When done right, carb loading helps prevent us from hitting the dreaded wall or “bonking” during a marathon by ensuring a sustained supply of carbohydrates, staving off fatigue at the end of a race.

 Gradually increase carbohydrate intake in the days leading up to the race, replacing fat and fiber in meals with complex carbohydrates like rice, legumes, and potatoes.